lenderpanel

 Rather than looking online forget looking online you should go and have a look at Fradley.
 In the meantime here are some basic statistics that we found

-It best that you pay the maintenance contribution as you normally would given that all rents and service payments will be apportioned on completion, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the subsequent invoice date.
-Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
-This will smooth the conveyancing process.
+The sensible thing to do is pay the service charge as usual as all rents and service payments should be apportionedas part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
+Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date so it is important for both buyer and seller for the seller to show that they are up to date.
+Having a clear account will assist your cause and will leave you no worse off financially

 Last updated